OrdinaryMagician/icantbelieveitsnothudmsg_m/README.md

   as expired.
 Parent class function must be called.
 * `QueuedMsg.AddSelf()` : For adding the message to the **Status Bar**.

-In addition, each subclass of **notHudMessage** must implement its own clearscope `Create` function, with its own set of parameters and return type, to create an instance of its **QueuedMsg** subclass.
+In addition, each subclass of **notHudMessage** must implement its own static clearscope `Create` function, with its own set of parameters and return type, to create an instance of its **QueuedMsg** subclass.
 Note that this is NOT a virtual function, so there's no overrides to set or anything.